 Another popularly agreed upon contributor to the old testament is David who is considered the main author of the Psalms.
 King Solomon, his son, is said to have written the wisdom books – Proverbs and Ecclesiastes.
 Contained in the Old Testament are also books like Isaiah, Jeremiah, and Amos which are said to have been named after the major and minor prophets who wrote or at least said most of the words therein.
 The distinction is necessary because most of the messages from the prophets were not delivered in writing but were rather spoken either in person or shouted from street corners and these messages were then later written down sometimes by the prophets themselves but other times, by their scribes.

-Find below a more concise list of the authors who were said to have written books of the old testament:
+Find below a concise list of the authors who wrote the books of the old testament:

 - Amos: Amos